smoeding/puppet-sendmail/README.md

 #### Classes: `sendmail::*::file`

 These classes manage the various Sendmail database files and ensure correct owner, group and permissions.
+Modifications of the files also trigger a rebuild of the corresponding database file.

 #### Classes: `sendmail::mc::*_section`

 These classes are included by some of the `sendmail::mc::*` defined types to create a suitable section header in the generated `sendmail.mc` file.
-The sole purpose is to improve the readability of the file.
+The sole purpose is to improve the readability of the generated file.

 ### Public Defined Types